We thank Kevin Hellman, of SDS Events, for producing our terrific musical lineup year after year!

 With her debut EP “Intersections” out now, Evan Diamond is more passionate than ever about inspiring her audience and having her music and lyrics resonate with a new generation of listeners.

-Nina Francis – 2017 San Diego Music Awards “Best Singer-Songwriter” nominee Nina Francis is a versatile singer and an accomplished guitarist.
-Laced with undertones of pop, folk, and jazz, Nina’s music blends timeless songwriting with modern sensibilities to create a sophisticated sound all her own.
+Nina Francis – 2020 San Diego Music Awards “Best Singer-Songwriter” Nina Francis is a versatile singer and an accomplished guitarist.
+Drawing from personal experience and how she connects to the world, Nina’s music blends timeless songwriting with modern sensibilities to create a sophisticated sound all her own.
 She is indeed “an artist to watch” (Bart Mendoza, Beach & Bay Press).

 Tom Griesgraber – Developed by musician Emmett Chapman in the early 70s, The Chapman Stick used by Griesgraber combines six guitar strings tuned in fourths with six bass strings tuned in fifths.
 Notes are “tapped” rather than strummed allowing the player to create separate parts in each hand with a variety of guitar and bass-like sounds.
 Taking things even further, Tom adds a third synthesizer output on the guitar side and incorporates live looping and synth pedals into his performances.